Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Getting there: Bus 119 to Marià Lavèrnia

-Since your time in the Catalan capital is already coming to an end, here you get the opportunity to get an overall impression of the whole city: Los Bunkers del Carmel.
+As your time in the capital of Catalonia is approaching its end, here is your chance to get an overall impression of the city: Los Bunkers del Carmel.
 One of my absolute favorite places in Barcelona.
-The bunkers are located far above the rooftops of the city, so from here you have an incredible 360-degree panoramic view over Barcelona.
-But have a look for yourself …

 During the Spanish Civil War in 1937, an air raid shelter was built here.
-It was the perfect location for the bunker because, from here, attackers from all directions could be seen easily and early.
-Today you can visit this bunker and what’s left of it free of charge.
+It was the perfect location for the bunker because, from here, attackers from all directions could be seen quickly and early.
+Today, you can visit this bunker and what’s left of it free of charge.

-Until a few years ago, the bunkers were still one of the few really Barcelona Unique things to do.
-Unfortunately, today they are no longer a secret, and you will probably find many people.
+Until a few years ago, the bunkers were still one of the few alternative things to do in Barcelona.
+Unfortunately, today, they are no longer a secret, and you will probably find many people.

 Option 2: Casa Batlló